 IPCRR Growth Count see how the IPCRR has grown over the years.

-Location Chart see where PC patients are located (now in nearly 60 countries).
+Location Chart see pdf of where PC patients are located (now in nearly 60 countries) or see map below.

 Do changes in KRT6c cause Pachyonychia Congenita?
 While it is established that KRT6c causes PPK, there is still a question as to whether changes in KRT6c should be classified as Pachyonychia Congenita especially because the condition presents only tender feet and not the disabling pain that is the most typical feature for those with PC.
 Professor Paul Bowden outlines the challenge "Twenty years have elapsed since keratin mutations were linked to cutaneous genodermatoses, and we now know that they cause 40 different genetic disorders.
 (Researchers) have identified KRT6Cmutations in patients with focal palmoplantar keratoderma (FPPK), but debate concerning overlapping phenotypes between FPPK and pachyonychia congenita (PC) will continue because only one family has nail involvement.
 Furthermore, screening of control DNA samples identified 3 in 335 individuals (1%) who had a mutation (K6c p.Asn172del), but the phenotype was not ascertained.
 However, this raises the question as to whether individuals with sensitive feet bear specific KRT6C mutations and whether a general population screen should be considered."
 Bowden, Paul Edward 2010.
 Mutations in a keratin 6 isomer (K6c) cause a type of focal palmoplantar keratoderma.
 Journal of Investigative Dermatology 130 (2) , pp. 336-338.
 10.1038/jid.2009.395.
 For full text of this and other articles about K6c see the Research Articles section of this website.